ntshabelebenjamin-ops/institutional-analytics-dashboard/README.md

-# Institutional Analytics Dashboard
+# University of Pretoria Institutional Analytics Dashboard

 ## Overview

-This project is a Streamlit-based institutional analytics and executive decision-support dashboard developed for higher education strategic planning.
+This project presents a Streamlit-based Institutional Analytics and Executive Decision-Support Dashboard developed in response to a simulated higher education analytics assessment.

+The dashboard was designed within the strategic context of the University of Pretoria (UP) and demonstrates how institutional intelligence, predictive analytics, governance controls, and executive reporting can support evidence-based decision-making in a research-intensive university environment.

 The application integrates:
 - institutional performance analytics,